kahlan88/explore/README.md

 For troubleshooting & how to set your access token see https://facebook.github.io/create-react-app/docs/deployment#troubleshooting

-`yarn run predeploy` to build the project into `build` directory `yarn run deploy` to deploy to GitHub pages
+`yarn run predeploy` to build the project into `build` directory if you want to test it working before deploy

+`yarn run deploy` to build & deploy to GitHub pages

 See [Create React App]https://facebook.github.io/create-react-app/docs/deployment#github-pages-https-pagesgithubcom